How does this work?

-The Community Officer (for 2018/19) and Union Chair (elected Oct 2018; an alternative Officer in the meantime) will be sent anonymised copies of the complaint, and asked whether they consider the complaint to be valid; and when possible, what action should be taken.
+The Community Officer (for 2018/19) and Union Chair (elected Oct 2018) will be sent anonymised copies of the complaint, and asked whether they consider the complaint to be valid; and when possible, what action should be taken.
 Should there be a tie between two elected Officers, the Democratic Procedures Advisor will be responsible for splitting the tie.

 Any Idea may be removed or automatically failed in answer to a complaint.